 As a business operating as a sole proprietor finds success – the benefits of a sole proprietorship may be outlived and a conversion to a corporation should be considered.
-However, the tax impact of this transfer should be planned for.
+However, the tax impact of this transfer must be planned for.
 The conversion from a sole proprietor to a corporation is a taxable event.
 However, done correctly – you may be able to defer all the gain.

 Physical assets such as computers, vehicles, furniture etc. may be transferred into the corporation as well as intangible assets such as goodwill.
 The goodwill of a business may include customer lists, trade names and other intangibles that add value to the business.
 You will need to consider what the business would sell for to a third party and subtract that amount from the value of the tangible (physical) assets of the business to come up with an estimated goodwill value.
 An accountant should be able to help you with this valuation – and documentation would be warranted.

 The transfer of assets can be accomplished without triggering a gain or loss on disposition by taking advantage of the section 85 rollover provisions allowed for Canadian income tax purposes.
-The application of the rollover provisions can involve complex tax elections and accounting and legal considerations and such transactions should not be undertaken without professional advice.
+The application of the rollover provisions can involve complex tax elections and accounting and legal considerations, and such transactions should not be undertaken without professional advice.

 When the tax election is made, both the proprietor and the corporation select proceeds of disposition of assets as the “agreed amount” so as to avoid the payment of any immediate tax.
 In its simplest form, the purchaser corporation assumes the tax position of the proprietor with the respect to the property in exchange for consideration that includes the issuance of shares in the corporation to the proprietor with a tax cost equal to the tax cost of the assets transferred.